 About Theresa Chromati

 Theresa Chromati is a Guyanese American multimedia artist born in Baltimore, Maryland.
-Chromati explores black women as idealized figures that embrace empowering identifications of full figured women adorned with whimsical protective armor such as face masks, pussy lips, and protruding chest keloids referencing diversity of self-identity, ownership, body manipulation, and as an act of self preservation.
+Chromati explores black women as idealized figures that embrace empowering identifications of full figured women.
+Women represented are adorned with protective armor such as face masks, pussy lips, and protruding chest keloids that become emblems for diversity of self-identity, ownership, body manipulation, and self preservation.
 The artist has begun to incorporate “electrical outlets” as objects to portray black women as powerful sources of energy, yet very vulnerable and over exposed to intrusion, energy draining, or “plugging in”.

 Rotating between digital and analogue media, Chromati's environments take place in an alternate universe often accompanied by layered audio melodic soundscapes.
 Graphic elements reminiscent of checkerboard tiles are placed against grand arches that create royal backdrops and mysterious doorways which suggest an escape for women.
 Chromati emphasizes subtle gestures of intimacy within familial, romantic, and congenial relationships.
 As well as looking into a spectrum of experiences that exist for women within public and private spaces, exceeding the limitations traditionally imposed on them.